 Falling Off The Ladder is a guide to developing the mentality needed to thrive in self-employment.
 It looks at how to succeed (on your own terms), find fulfilment in your career, and navigate the highs and lows of the freelancing journey.

-People “fall” off the traditional career ladder and into self-employment for many reasons.
+People ‘fall’ off the traditional career ladder and into self-employment for many reasons.
 They may be looking for a job that better suits the demands of their personal life.
 They may have experienced a toxic work culture or burnout.
 Or they might simply feel the traditional ladder wasn’t for them.
 In the first few chapters of the book, Helen explores these reasons in more detail.

 In part two, she looks at the five stages of deciding to become a freelancer.
 The panic at the disco stage in particular may sound familiar to anyone who has already made the leap to freelancing!
-The rest of the book then focuses on the benefits of self-employment, as well as how you can deal with the inevitable challenges that you’ll face.

 This isn’t a book to just read once, put back on the shelf, and never look at again.
 There are interactive activities at the end of each chapter to help you reflect on the key issues and questions raised.
 This turns the book into more of a journaling exercise that helps you examine your own purpose and reflect on your motivations for going freelance in the first place.